UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 The simplest case of a composite system is where the subsystems are independent of each other.
 Physically, this means that the subsystems do not have any thermodynamic contact between each other.
-I would like to call the simplest case a **product thermal system** just as how mathematicians name their product spaces constructed out of existing spaces.
+I would like to call the simplest case a <dfn>product thermal system</dfn>
+just as how mathematicians name their product spaces constructed out of existing spaces.

 <p class="no-indent">
 **Definition.**
-The **product space of extensive quantities** of two spaces of extensive quantities
+The <dfn>product space of extensive quantities</dfn> of two spaces of extensive quantities
 $\left(W^{(1)},E^{(1)},\lambda^{(1)}\right)$ and $\left(W^{(2)},E^{(2)},\lambda^{(2)}\right)$
 is a space of extensive quantities $\left(W,E,\lambda\right)$ constructed as such:
 </p>